rohitkijbile/Simple-Configuration-management-tool/README.md

 ### How to use
-- Toll has two files, the main script with name "main.sh" and configuration file "config" where we define the actions to be performed.
+- Tool has two files, the main script with name "main.sh" and configuration file "config" where we define the actions to be performed.
 - The configuration file has below format

 ```